Surviving the Holidays

 - Stick To Healthy Coping Strategies – Keep it simple over the holidays by focusing on the fundamentals that support well being, specifically rest, nutrition and exercise.
 Avoid ‘self-medicating’ with drugs, alcohol or food, etc., so you can stay aware of your emotional needs and take care of yourself effectively from moment to moment.

 - Create New Holiday Rituals – If you feel positive about the family and friendships you have created outside of your family of origin, build from there.
 Do activities that are outside of the norm of traditional social and nuclear family experiences and expectations.
 There is no right or wrong here, but it’s important to do what feels sensible, healthy and rewarding.

 - Maintain Objectivity aka ‘This Too Shall Pass’ – The Holidays are like ‘life on steroids’, but are also time limited and transient.
 Remember, there’s a one and one half week period that you can and will survive with strategic plans that can take you into the New Year minus additional trauma, hurt or remorse.
 It does require, however, that you take charge, and leave nothing important to chance.

-- Get Help If You Are Stuck – Having a bout of the blues during the holiday season may be a normal, though temporary, reaction to family estrangement.
-If the pain lingers, or is particularly challenging, contact Glynis for a counseling appointment, especially if you are having a hard time managing strong feelings such as chronic grief, anxiety, anger, sadness or self doubt in the lead up to, during or after the holidays.
+- Get Help If You Are Stuck – Having a bout of the blues during the holiday season may be a normal, though temporary, reaction to Low Contact or estrangement from family.
+If the pain lingers, or is particularly challenging, contact Glynis for a counseling appointment, especially if you are having a hard time managing strong feelings such as chronic grief, anxiety, anger, sadness or self doubt in the lead up to or after the holidays.

 Photo Anthony Tran – Unsplash